 $ ansible-playbook -i inventory install.yml

-This will create the directory /tmp/awxcompose, populate that directory with a docker-compose file, and some environment files.
-Also, a directory /tmp/pgdocker will be created for the Postgres database.
+This will create the directory ~/.awx, populated with a awxcompose directory for the docker files and a pgdocker directory for the database files.
 The playbook will also run the docker-compose file to stand up the Tower docker environment.

 Once the stack is started, you can connect to the container that handles the ansible tasks called awx_task